PrestaShop/prestashop.github.io/news/_posts/2020-06-03-a-definition-of-the-good-first-issue-label.md

 tags: [community, contribution, github, contribute]
 ---

-Earlier this year, the PrestaShop product team decided to use new leverage to help new contributors participate in the PrestaShop project on [GitHub](https://github.com/PrestaShop/PrestaShop): the ‘good first issue’ label.
+Earlier this year, the PrestaShop product team decided to use new leverage to help new contributors participate in the PrestaShop project on [GitHub](https://github.com/PrestaShop/PrestaShop): the 'good first issue' label.

 But what is it exactly?
 And how does it work?
 Below are some questions raised to give it a proper definition and specify its use: